AparGarg99/Food_Mania/README.md

 # Overview 📚
 ### ✔️Abstract
 This project uses a Deep CNN network to classify 101 classes of food based on images.
-The model architecture is a [ResNet34](https://en.wikipedia.org/wiki/Residual_neural_network) that was initially trained on the [ImageNet](https://en.wikipedia.org/wiki/ImageNet) dataset.
-Transfer learning was utilized to fine-tune the ResNet34 model to learn how to classify food images.
+Transfer learning was used to fine-tune the [ResNet34](https://en.wikipedia.org/wiki/Residual_neural_network) model to learn how to classify food images.
 The trained model was then presented in an interactive website using Streamlit to allow users to identify their own food images.

 ### ✔️Dataset
 * The dataset used for this project was taken from [Kaggle](https://www.kaggle.com/kmader/food41?select=images).
 * There are 101 food classes in the dataset.
 Each food class has 1000 colored images (balanced dataset).
 Total images = 101000.
-* In any given image, the food was at the center of the image and occupied at least 50% of the image.
+* In any given image, the food is at the center of the image and occupies at least 50% of the image.
 This made the images great for training but not the best for use in real-world inference.

 ### ✔️Methodology